 <?php echo '<h2>' . __('Some string', 'theme_textdomain') . '</h2>'; ?>

-For more information of using localized functions, see in WordPress Codex.
+For more information about using localized functions, see in WordPress Codex.

 Creating .MO and .PO language files

-After changing theme codes, we need to translate text.
-The translated text are put in .MO and .PO files (which are located in sub directory
+After changing theme codes, we need to translate the text.
+The translated text are put in .MO and .PO files (which are located in a sub directory

 /lang/ of theme directory).

-The easiest way to create .MO and .PO files is using PoEdit.
+The easiest way to create .MO and .PO files are using PoEdit.
 After download and install PoEdit, open it and go to menu File → New catalog.
-In the Project info tab, just enter some information of project like name, email, charset, etc.
+In the Project info tab, just enter some information about project like name, email, charset, etc.

 In the Keywords tab, add __ and _e to keywords:

 Click OK.
 PoEdit will automatically scan files in your theme directory, and list all strings.
-Your work now is just translate them.
-After that, save file in format language.po (ie. pt_BR.po, de_DE.po, etc.) in the
+Your work now is just translating them.
+After that, save the file in format language.po (ie. pt_BR.po, de_DE.po, etc.) in the

 That’s all.
 When you change blog language, all strings of theme are changed correspondingly.
 Localization is needed when you want to spread your themes or to sell them.
 I hope this post is useful for you.
 Thanks for reading.